ComputeCanada/2017-11-15-ualberta/spreadsheet_lessons/00-intro.md

 Spreadsheet programs are very useful graphical interfaces for designing data tables and handling basic data quality control functions.

+**Question:** How many people have used or are using spreadsheets in their research?

 ### Spreadsheet programs

 - Microsoft Excel